RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/README.md

 sen-AAR(demo)-chs.md: It's the list of historical events of this mod in simplified chinese.

+sen-AAR(demo)-eng.md: It's the list of historical events of this mod in English.

 More files will appear in this project in the future.

 ### 繁體中文